hoangnh092185/angular2-taproom2/README.md

 Taproom

-Taproom is a simple browser built in Angular.js and Javascript.
+Taproom is a simple browser written in Angular.js and Javascript.
 The browser allow the user to see the beer list, and able to add type of beer to cart.

 Prerequisites
 - Node.js